Updated: Jun 23

-What can be said about a majestic journey on a catamaran boat into the Kenai Fjords.
-What can be said about this majestic day?
-Was it the black bear, so black as to have a bluish sheen, alone out on a rocky beach, walking slowly, meandering, looking perhaps for traces of the salmon?
+What can be said about a majestic journey on a catamaran boat into the Kenai Fjords?
+Was it the black bear, so black as to have a bluish sheen, alone out on a rocky beach, walking slowly, meandering, looking perhaps for traces of the salmon that had been there weeks before?
 Or the bright white head of the bald eagle, a massive creature sitting on a far high branch on a far high rocky mountain?
-Was it the unexpected sighting of mountain goats from a boat on the water, large white creatures on the steepest ledges on high rocky islands, gazing out easily at the sky and the open sea?
-Was it the rusty-red harbor seals in the Bearing Strait, floating among bits of ice at the edge of a glacier, as comfortable as if they were sunning on a beach?
+Was it the unexpected sighting of mountain goats from a boat on the water, large white creatures on the steepest ledges high above us on rocky islands, gazing out easily at the sky and the open sea?
+Was it the rusty-red harbor seals floating in the Bearing Strait among bits of ice at the edge of a glacier, as comfortable as if they were sunning on a beach?
 Or the many luminous rainbows that emerged from the day

 Another rumble, another crash.
 Like thunder before lightening, it was heard first and then seen.
 The glacier groaned from deep within.
 We stood by in our little boat and looked up at its massive shape.
 All of these glaciers are remnants of the great sheets of ice that covered about one-third of the planet until 10,000 years ago.
 In natural cycles, ice forms and then recedes over long eons on our watery earth.
-When the most recent ice age ended, and the ice melted, great glaciers heaved and moaned in ways I can hardly imagine.
+About 10,000 years ago, when the most recent ice age ended, land appeared, and, as they melted, great glaciers heaved and moaned in ways I can hardly imagine.
 They melted and slowly broke apart with great and overwhelming force.
 The noise would have been deafening at times.
 A wild roar, massive, dense and with force beyond the strength of granite.

-A friend once told me that insight alone doesn't create change.
-She is a counselor who has worked with addicts for years.
-Then, what does create change?
-I asked.
-Action, she said.
+Insight doesn't create change, a friend of mind who works with alcoholics and addicts once told me.
+Startled, I asked, "Then, what does?"
+"Action," she said.
 Action creates change.
-She had seen this again and again, she said, in the hard-won lives of those who had been able to free themselves of addiction.
-Those who had not were not without insight, she said.
-Many understood exactly their situation.
-But that alone was not enough.
-It is a mysterious thing that brings someone to take that small action, whatever it is, towards healing.
-For me, among many things, that action was my daily walk--often an uneventful twenty minute ritual.
-For someone else, it would be to go to a meeting.
-To write something.
-To walk at the ocean.
-Yoga.
-Tai chi.
-Daily meditation.
-Connect with another person.
-The possible actions are endless.
-In my own recovery I saw that it was in my actions that I slowly moved myself, very slowly, into a different way of seeing and healing.
-None of these actions were quick, heroic or epic.
+She had seen this again and again in the hard-won lives of those who had been able to transform themselves and their habits, and those who had not.
+Those who had not were not without insight.
+They I understood their predicament.
+That alone was not enough.
+It is the mysterious thing that brings someone to take that small step, go to the meeting, write something on a paper.
+Later I saw this as my nervous system healed.
+It was in my actions that I slowly moved myself, very slowly, into a different way of seeing and healing.
+None of this was quick, heroic, or epic.
 Each action was small.
-We like to think of action as great and mighty, and sometimes it is.
-But in truth most healing actions are small, often invisible, daily, incremental, tiresome, tedious, boring.
-But it is consistent; it becomes habit, it becomes practice, and these things make the self.
+We like to think of action as heroic and mighty.
+But in truth it is small, often invisible, daily, incremental, tiresome, tedious, boring.
+But it is consistent; it becomes habit, practice, and these things make the self.